-UNNATI has formed children groups at the village level to increase participation of children.
-Children had 790 groups meetings in 10 Gram Panchayats.
-The Unnati team has oriented the children groups on child rights, harms of child labour, importance of education, and leadership skills.
+Children Forum Meetings UNNATI formed has children groups the village level to increase participation of children.
+Children groups had 790 meetings in 10 Gram Panchayats.
+The Unnati oriented team has the children groups on child rights, harms of child labour, importance of education, and leadership skills.
 Team also conducted group activities with children to increase their participation and develop leadership quality.
 Children then got to participate in a forum to reflect on the talks and discuss their problems.
 Children's groups took initiative to map out of school children and motivate parents to send their children to school.